jfinkels/flask-restless/docs/customizing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the ``allow_functions`` keyword argument is set to ``True`` when creating an
-API for a model using :meth:`flask_restless.APIManager.create_api`, then an
+API for a model using :meth:`APIManager.create_api`, then an endpoint will be
-endpoint will be made available for :http:get:`/api/eval/person` which responds
+made available for :http:get:`/api/eval/person` which responds to requests for
-to requests for evaluation of functions on all instances the model.
+evaluation of functions on all instances the model.

 For information about the request and response formats for this endpoint, see
 :ref:`functionevaluation`.